abrookins/andrewbrookins.com/_posts/2017-11-26-ten-years-of-learning-investments.md

   feature: caleb.jpg
 ---

 I'm coming up on ten years as a professional software developer.
-One tip I learned from reading _Practical Thinking and Learning_ was to treat your learning investments as a portfolio that you monitor over time.
-This post reviews the most notable learning investments I've made in the past decade and my subjective assessment of the returns.
+One tip I learned from reading _Pragmatic Thinking and Learning_ was to treat learning as an investment and manage these investments as a portfolio over time.
+This post reviews the most notable learning investments I made in the past decade and my subjective assessment of the returns.

-I chose a bubble graph to represent these learning investments, so that I could see the energy invested alongside returns.
+I chose a bubble graph to represent this data.
 In the graph, the x axis is the age of the skill investment, the y axis is the ROI, and z axis (the size of each bubble) is the energy invested.

 <div id="container" style="min-height: 600px; max-height: 1000px;"></div>

+## Insights

+Here are a few insights that this process helped clarify:

+- In the first four years of my career, I seem to have invested a huge amount of energy, and this matches what I remember: I stayed up very late and woke up early to work on learning projects
+- When my daughter was born around year five of my career, I began to make fewer investments overall and more non-technical investments; however, many of these investments had high returns
+- Some investments in my career didn't pay off very much given the effort involved: Devops, Drupal, iOS dev, Node.js, MySQL, functional programming, Clojure
+- Some of my highest-return investments were non-technical: running, meditation, D&D
+- There are areas I'm 100% confident will yield more returns with modest continued investment: Ruby, Rails, concurrency, Python, Linux/UNIX, technical writing (blogging)
+- A few investments are close enough to high-returning that I'll keep investing low effort in them and monitor the results: Golang, Java, WordPress
+- I'm experimenting with some new investments that I'm not sure will pay off: UI/UX design, Kubernetes, and Graph Databases

 ## How I Made the Graph

-To create the graph, I wrote down the major learning investments I made over the past ten years and then assigned two abstract numbers for each: one representing the energy I invested and the other, the benefit I gained.
+To create the graph, I wrote down the major learning investments I made over the past ten years and then assigned two abstract numbers to each: one representing the energy I invested and the other the benefit I gained.
 With these, I could calculate my return on investment (ROI) for each investment and graph the result.

 ### The Return on Investment Formula

-According to [Investopedia](https://www.investopedia.com/terms/r/returnoninvestment.asp), the ROI of an investment is the gain minus the cost, divided by the cost.
+According to [Investopedia](https://www.investopedia.com/terms/r/returnoninvestment.asp), the return on an investment is the gain minus the cost, divided by the cost.

-So, what is the cost and gain of learning investments?
+So, what is the gain and cost of learning investments?
 Cost was easy: I considered the energy I invested in learning something its cost.
 Gain was harder.
 After tossing around a few ideas for how to measure gain, I decided on my final approach: "Happiness Units."

 ### Measuring Learning Investments With Happiness Units

 The problem I ran into with rating my gain from learning investments was that some of my investments had financial benefit, while others were more about satisfaction or joy.
 I wanted to create a number that could rate both types of investment.

 After pondering this, I created a measurement called Happiness Units.
-The number of Happiness Units gained from a learning investment is the sum of four numbers representing types of gain from the investment: satifaction, joy, stability (financial or otherwise), and benefit to others.
+The number of Happiness Units gained from a learning investment is the sum of four numbers representing types of gain from the investment: satisfaction, joy, stability (financial or otherwise), and benefit to others.

 With that decided, I gave each learning investment a Happiness Unit rating, came up with a rough estimate of the energy I'd invested for its "cost," and recorded the age of the investment (roughly speaking, the date I began learning).